 Operating online allows fintech lenders to save on the overhead costs associated with physical branches.
 These savings can translate into lower interest rates and fees for borrowers compared to those of traditional lenders.

 Fintech companies lead financial service innovation.
-They continually refine their algorithms and develop new products to better meet consumer demands.
+They continuously refine their algorithms and develop new products to better meet consumer demands.
 This focus on innovation can lead to more customized and effective financial products for borrowers.

-Fintech lending benefits for lenders
+Benefits of fintech lending for lenders

 Fintech lenders operate primarily online, which reduces overhead costs such as real estate, utilities, and in-person staff.
 This lean operational model allows fintech lenders to operate more cost-effectively than traditional banks, and they can then offer customers lower interest rates and fees while maintaining competitive profit margins.